Triple Crown Productions: Visa Triple Crown Bonus

 In 1996, as Chrysler ended its association as sponsor of the Triple Crown, Visa stepped in.
 Carl Pascarella, president of Visa, a horse owner himself, took the relationship far beyond where it was during the Chrysler era.
-Visa looked upon the sponsorship as a true partnership.
-In the winter and spring, Visa produced and aired television commercials focusing on its sponsorship of the three grade I races comprising the Triple Crown, the Kentucky Derby, the Preakness Stakes and the Belmont Stakes, and then increased the marketing budget dramatically following the Preakness if a horse was eligible to win the Visa Triple Crown Challenge.
-Visa helped market racing in ways that racing could not afford to do on its own.
+In the winter and spring, Visa produced and aired television commercials focusing on its sponsorship of the three grade I races comprising the Triple Crown—the Kentucky Derby, the Preakness Stakes, and the Belmont Stakes—and increased the marketing budget dramatically following the Preakness if a horse were eligible to win the Visa Triple Crown Challenge.

 In addition to the mass marketing campaign, Visa changed the bonus dramatically.
 The second and third phases of the bonus were discontinued.
-The first phase of the bonus was changed from supplementing the purses to equal five million dollars to a flat payment of $5,000,000. in addition to the race purses.
-That would mean that the winning connections would earn between $1,800,000 to $2,460,000 for the race purses and add an additional $5,000,000. to that to bring a combined purse up to a $7,000,000. range.
-Pascarella dearly wanted to hand out the $5-million bonus that goes with a sweep of the Triple Crown, and in six of Visa's nine years there was that possibility.
+The first phase was changed from supplementing the purses to equal five million dollars to a flat payment of $5 million in addition to the race purses.
+That meant that the winning connections would earn between $1,800,000 and $2,460,000 for the individual race purses and add $5 million for a Triple Crown sweep.
+In six of Visa's nine years, there was the possibility of the $5 million bonus going into the Belmont.

 On May 21, 2005, the Visa credit card company withdrew its sponsorship of the Triple Crown, effective in 2006.
-It relieved Visa of paying the $5 million bonus to the owner of a horse that won the Triple Crown.
 Triple Crown Productions has sponsored the races since 2006.

 Many believe Visa withdrew its sponsorship as a result of the New York Racing Association's decision to break with the other two tracks on a television contract.
 On October 4, 2004, NYRA announced that the American Broadcasting Company and ESPN would hold television rights to the Belmont Stakes, breaking from Triple Crown Productions' deal with NBC Sports.[1]
-NBC Sports holds the broadcasting rights to the Kentucky Derby and Preakness Stakes until 2010.
-During the entire bonus period no bonus had been paid out since there still has been no Triple Crown winner since 1978.
+NBC Sports held the broadcasting rights to the Kentucky Derby and Preakness Stakes until 2010.
+During the bonus period, no bonus was paid since there was no Triple Crown winner during that span.
 When the NYRA deal ended in 2010, Comcast acquired rights for all three races, in separate contracts, to air on their channels.
-The Comcast deal is a five-year deal from 2011 to 2015.
+The Comcast deal was a five-year deal from 2011 to 2015.